oatmealine/uranium-core/README.md

 - This very `README.md` - keeping it will be a little confusing, I think!
 - The `docs/` directory - it's here solely for the logo, and is already included in the template itself.
+- The `README.md` at the root of the template - it doesn't serve much purpose outside of a repository.

 ## Development